Custom Jetson Linux Kernel

 The 5G core network requires SCTP (Stream Control Transmission Protocol) support in the Linux kernel.
-By default, this protocol is not enabled in the Jetson Linux kernel.
-This guide walks through building a custom Linux kernel for the Jetson platform that includes SCTP network protocol support and other required features.
+Additionally, connecting a Quectel modem via USB requires the qmi_wwan kernel module.
+By default, these are not enabled in the Jetson Linux kernel.
+This guide walks through building a custom Linux kernel that includes these features.

 This guide is based on the Jetson Linux Kernel Configuration Guide.
 The following instructions deviate from the original in a few points:

-We add the SCTP network protocol as a module
+We add the SCTP network protocol and USB modem drivers as modules

 We enable advanced routing in the kernel